google/oboe/docs/FullGuide.md

 A routing changed can happen when there is any peripheral connected/disconnected or any system-wide event, such as system Settings enable/disable a route, happens.

-Before Android 17, when the routed device(s) is changed, Android aaudio framework will always disconnect the stream.
+Before Android 17, when the routed device(s) is changed, Android AAudio framework will always disconnect the stream.
 See **Disconnected audio stream** section for more information about stream disconnection.
 In Android API level 37, routing changed callback is introduced to notify apps when the routed devices are changed.

-Instead of disconnecting stream at all cases, Android aaudio will now evaluate if the audio configuration stays similar when the routed device(s) is changed.
+Instead of disconnecting stream at all cases, Android AAudio will now evaluate if the audio configuration stays similar when the routed device(s) is changed.
-If the configuration stays the same but just the routed device(s) is changed, aaudio framework will fire a routing changed callback if it is register when opening.
+If the configuration stays the same but just the routed device(s) is changed, AAudio framework will fire a routing changed callback if it is register when opening.
 This usually happens when the stream is offloaded or it is not on mmap path.
-If the audio configuration may be affected by routing changed, aaudio framework will disconnect the stream.
+If the audio configuration may be affected by routing changed, AAudio framework will disconnect the stream.
 See **Disconnected audio stream** section for how to handle stream disconnection.

 If your apps need to be notified when the routed device is changed, write a class which extends `AudioStreamRoutingCallback` and then register your class using `builder.setRoutingCallback(yourCallbackClass)`.